maverickactuary/1actuary/content/3buildingblocks/reinsurance-for.md

 All but one of the twelve largest protection insurers use substantial amounts of reinsurance.
 This has been their successful strategy since the 1990s, with the top insurers reinsuring 100% since c2011.

 This article shows why reinsurance works for them and ends with a nightmare scenario.
-(For balance there are [two examples](reinsurance-against.html) of insurers not using much reinsurance.)
+(For balance: [two examples](reinsurance-against.html) of insurers not using much reinsurance.)

 ## Reinsurance?
 Not so fast!